leon-thomm/ryvencore-qt/README.md

 ]
 ```

-For a more detailed overview, including a precise definition of flows, see [Features Page](https://leon-thomm.github.io/ryvencore-qt/features/) and .
+For a more detailed overview, including a precise definition of flows, see [Features Page](https://leon-thomm.github.io/ryvencore-qt/features/).

 ***